 Many media and publishing companies are seeing a notable decline in ad revenue from advertisers that are scaling back their spending amid this pandemic.

-As a result, one publisher is using the rich profile data available in their BlueConic tenant to develop premium audiences that can be sold to remaining advertisers as a way to mitigate the impact of advertising dollars being pulled out of the market.
+As a result, one publisher is using the rich profile data available in their BlueConic tenant to develop premium audiences.

 Adjusting paywall strategies for audience development